Infrastructure @EvalEval

 uv run pre-commit run --all-files

-How to add data for a new evak?
+How to add data for a new eval?

-1. Add a new folder under /data with a codename for your eval.
+1. Add a new folder under /data with the name of the benchmark.